Why Outside is No Place for a Rabbit

 - Ice Cubes in Water Source: Placing ice cubes in their water bottles also helps keep things cool.

-- Stand-up Fans: also help keep your rabbit cooler during warm temperatures.
+- Stand-up Fans: Can help keep your rabbit cooler during warm temperatures.

 - Provide Cool Surfaces: Get several tiles (stone or ceramic) and place them in your bunny’s area.
 They stay naturally cool, but you can also put them in the fridge or freezer to chill them more.
 Do not use wet blankets and towels as this wets your bunny and leaves them vulnerable to flystrike.